madetech/cf-deploy/README.md

 ### Deploy the next blue/green environment

-If you defined blue and green app names in your Rakefile for the production environment you will get blue/green deployment functionality.
+If you have defined CloudFoundry manifest files matching `manifests/*_blue.yml` and `manifests/*_green.yml` you will be able to call `rake cf:deploy:*` without the `_blue` or `_green`.
+For example with `production_blue.yml` and `production_green.yml` you can call the following:

 ```
 bundle exec rake cf:deploy:production
 ```

-Running the deploy task for an env with these two settings will trigger a lookup to see which env is currently deployed.
+Running the deploy task for an env with blue and green manifests will trigger a lookup to see which env is currently deployed.
 The task will then start deploying the other production color, so if green is currently deployed then blue will be deployed.
 If neither is currently deployed, blue will be deployed first.

 Once deployed your routing will still be pointing to the *previous deployment*.
 If you run the same task again, the same environment will be deployed.
 That is if green was deployed, and then you run the task, blue will be deployed, if you run the task again, blue will be deployed again.
-This is because we work out the current deployment based on where your routes are pointing. *This isn't the case for a first time deploy, in this case your routes will be setup to your blue env*.
+This is because we work out the current deployment based on where your routes are pointing and since the deploy command for blue green environments doesn't map routes the current deployment will not change.

+#### First time proviso

+This isn't the case for a first time deploy.
+The first time you deploy your blue environment will be deployed and any defined routes will be mapped to all apps defined in your blue manifest.

-### Switch routes over to new production
+### Switch routes over to new environment

 In order to flip your routes from blue to green or vice-versa you need to run the following task.